ghost-language/ghost/README.md

 ```

 ## Releasing
 Ghost is hosted and distributed through GitHub.
-We utilize GoReleaser to automate the release process.
-GoRelease will build all the necessary binaries, publish the release and publish the brew tap formula.
-The following steps are only viable for maintainers of Ghost.
+We utilize [GoReleaser](https://goreleaser.com) to automate the release process.
+GoReleaser will build all the necessary binaries, publish the release and publish the brew tap formula.
+The following steps outline the process for maintainers of Ghost:

 1. Ensure you have a GitHub token with `repo` access saved to your environment:
   ```